-A. Conference Agreement.
+- A. Conference Agreement.
 The conferees on the budget resolution tried hard to reach a reasonable agreement, but it is not clear that the result is the best way to reduce the deficit, or even that it will bring significant deficit reduction.
-Of the proposed deficit-reduction measures, 88 percent is within the jurisdiction of the

-Finance Committee--and 86 percent is due to proposed tax increases, not to spending restraint.
-The resolution proposes a \$73 billion tax increase over three years, \$12 billion in 1984, \$15 billion in 1985, and \$46 billion in 1986.

-B. Real Choices.
+Of the proposed deficit-reduction measures, 88 percent is within the jurisdiction of the Finance Committee--and 86 percent is due to proposed tax increases, not to spending restraint.
+The resolution proposes a \$73 billion tax increase over three years, \$12 billion in 1984, \$15 billion in 1985, and \$46 billion in 1986. - B. Real Choices.
 Because so much in the way of spending programs is left out-of-bounds, the real choice proposed for us is to raise taxes or accept for now the high deficits that result from our spending decisions.
 That is not an agreeable choice to make, particularly when the budget resolution provides a so-called "contingency fund" to allow for new spending if Congress decides it is needed--to the tune of \$8.5 billion.
-In addition, this puts the Budget Committee in the position of determining specific spending policies, not just overall targets.
+In addition, this puts the Budget Committee in the position of determining specific spending policies, not just overall targets. - C. Implementation.

-C. Implementation.
 One relevant question in evaluating the budget agreement is whether the votes exist to implement it.
 Many members who supported the resolution might not be as willing to vote for the tax increases needed to implement the conference agreement.
-If so, it does not help financial markets to propose a resolution that will not be acted on in any event.

-D. Domestic spending.
+If so, it does not help financial markets to propose a resolution that will not be acted on in any event. - D. Domestic spending.
 While we cannot let the burden of deficit reduction fall on benefits for lower-income Americans, we should not assume that domestic spending is untouchable.
 Even the budget conferees agree that, for example, Medicare is a proper source for savings.
 Certainly we have to acknowledge that Federal health program costs are out of control, and that changes are very much in order.
 (The resolution proposes about \$1.7 billion in Medicare savings).
-If the contingency fund is included, domestic spending would be up \$10 billion next year.

-E. Even if we fail to implement the resolution, that does not mean the fight against the deficit is over.
-The President will use his veto to try to keep spending in line, and he has a lot of supporters who will help him sustain those vetoes.
-In many areas hand-to-hand combat over specific programs may achieve more real results.
+If the contingency fund is included, domestic spending would be up \$10 billion next year. - E. Alternatives.
+Even if we fail to implement the resolution, that does not mean the fight against the deficit is over.
+I have proposed that we try to work out a \$70-\$80 billion deficit reduction package, balanced between spending and revenue changes, and will try to work towards some common ground with Chairman Rostenkowski.